 By providing loans to financial intermediaries, the Facility prioritizes support for MSMEs, whose activities drive economic growth and play a key role in employment generation and poverty alleviation.
 Around half of the Facility’s portfolio supports real economy sectors, such as agribusiness, telecoms and transport.
 Energy, including renewables, is a key strategic focus.
-The Facility is expanding its outreach and introducing new instruments to achieve a more balanced portfolio and be more responsive to partner countries’ needs.
+The Facility has been responding to evolving market conditions by expanding its outreach to new countries and considering new venues to achieve a more balanced portfolio and be more responsive to partner countries’ needs.

-In 2014, private sector approvals comprised 25 transactions with a combined value of US$321m in support of operations primarily in the financial (US$125m) and energy (US$108m) sectors.
+In 2015, private sector approvals comprised 12 transactions with a combined value of US$207m in support of operations primarily in the financial (US$115m) and energy (US$40m) sectors.

-Funding for MSMEs continued strong, with US$120m earmarked for delivery through financial institutions in Armenia, Bangladesh, Cambodia, Kenya, Nicaragua, Sri Lanka and Tajikistan, as well as through the global Microfinance Enhancement Facility.
+Funding for MSMEs continued strong, with US$110m earmarked for delivery through financial institutions in Armenia, Bangladesh, Cambodia, Kenya and Sri Lanka, as well as through a regional facility covering Latin America and the Caribbean.